swissglider/swissglider.th-builder/Readme.md

 # Swissglider TheHome Builder

-The Swissglider TheHome Builder is building the whole framework with React, TypeScript, Rollup, Storybook, NPM Package, semantic-release, GitHub
+The Swissglider TheHome Builder is building the whole framework with React, TypeScript, Rollup, Storybook, NPM Package, semantic-release, GitHub, TailwindCSS

 **creates:**
 - new folder with the Project